What is Get Covered America?

 - Using a paper application (mail or fax)

 Coverage through the Marketplace begins on January 1, 2014, as long as you have enrolled by December 15, 2013.
 After that, coverage will begin the first of each month as long as you have enrolled by the 15th of the previous month.

 Who is eligible for these new options?

 - You must live in the U.S.

-- You must be a U.S. citizen or national, or lawfully present (be a green card holder)
+- You must be a U.S. citizen or national, or lawfully present

 Even if you don’t qualify because you are not a U.S. citizen, other members of your family might be eligible for coverage.
 There is no penalty for applying, and your information will not be used for any purpose other than determining if you and your family members qualify for health coverage.